-5.10 Physical Intervention and Use of Reasonable Force
+5.9 Physical Intervention and Use of Reasonable Force

 The use of physical intervention and reasonable force should be approached with caution and as a last resort.
 Staff members are encouraged to prioritise de-escalation techniques and explore creative alternative strategies that are tailored to the individual child's needs.
 Restraint should only be employed when all other options have been exhausted, and any instances of its use will be thoroughly reviewed, documented, and closely monitored.
-The application of reasonable force will adhere to government guidelines and the Trust's Positive Handling Policy.
+The application of reasonable force will adhere to government guidelines and the Trust's Restrictive Physical Intervention Policy.
 When restraining children with special educational needs or disabilities (SEND), safeguarding and welfare concerns will be considered.

-5.11 Alternative Provision
+5.10 Alternative Provision

 We will ensure that any alternative provision we work with conducts thorough checks on their staff, like our own procedures.
-We will request written confirmation of these checks.
+We will request written confirmation that the provider has conducted all relevant safeguarding checks on staff and will satisfy itself that the placement is meeting the learner's needs.

 Additionally, we will share relevant risk assessments and safeguarding concerns with the alternative provision and maintain regular visits to monitor the well-being of our children.
 It is crucial that effective safeguarding measures are in place at the alternative provision, and we will keep the Designated Safeguarding Lead (DSL) appropriately informed.
 Further information regarding this can be found in the Trust's Alternative Provision Policy.